op-3/wallpaperHub/README.md

 ![01](https://github.com/user-attachments/assets/e6be616b-52e0-4688-a1f4-5a8f57b52404)

-Wallpaper Explorer is a modern, interactive web application for discovering and downloading high-quality wallpapers.
+Wallpaper Hub is a modern, interactive web application for discovering and downloading high-quality wallpapers.
 Built with SvelteKit and Tailwind CSS, it offers a smooth, responsive user interface with captivating animations.

 ## Features